mxkoder/book-library/README.md

 As Author and Genre are associated with the Book table, queries to get a book item / list of book items will also show artist and genre tables.

 ## Testing
-Testing is completed using Chai, Supertest, and Mocha test lirbaries.
+Testing is completed using Chai, Supertest, and Mocha test libraries.
 The project has a pre-test and post-test script which creates and then drops the test environment database before and after each run of the test suite.

 ## Error Handling